How Much Should You Spend on Your Wedding?

 Understand Needs vs. Wants

-All right, now that you know where you and your partner stand on your wedding, it’s time to focus on how you can save money on your big day.
+All right, now that you know where you and your partner stand at your wedding, it’s time to focus on how you can save money on your big day.
 There’s likely no need to go all out in every single aspect of it, so consider what’s a must and what’s a “would-like-to-have” when going through your budget.

 For example, is it necessary to have a DJ or a band, or would an iPod hooked up to some nice speakers work just as well?
 Do you have to have fresh flowers, or could you buy fake ones?
 Are favors that cost $3 each worth the price tag, or can you think of something that costs less?